Battle of Kaniów: Aftermath

-The battle resulted in heavy losses for the Germans, estimated at about 1,500 dead and 273 wounded.
+The battle resulted in heavy losses for the Germans, estimated at 1,500 dead and 273 wounded.
 Polish losses are estimated to be much smaller, at about few dozen killed and about 150 wounded.
-Half of the Polish survivors were arrested and sent to prisoner of war camps (number of prisoners is estimated at about 3,250; another estimate suggests 4,000 imprisoned, and 1,500-2,000 who escaped), but the others managed to escape.
+Half of the Polish survivors were arrested and sent to prisoner of war camps (number of prisoners is estimated at 3,250; another estimate suggests 4,000 imprisoned, and 1,500-2,000 who escaped), but the others managed to escape.
 Those who escaped included the Polish commander Józef Haller de Hallenburg, who faked his death in the battle, and fled to France where he was later appointed commander of the new Polish unit, the Blue Army (or Haller's Army).
-In the Second Polish Republic, several units would adopt the name "of Kaniów" in honor of that battle: the 28th, 29th, 30th and 31st Infantry Regiments (of Kaniów Rifleman, Polish: Pułki Strzelców Kaniowskich") and 6th Uhlan Kaniów Regiment (6 Pułk Ułanów Kaniowskich).
+In the Second Polish Republic, several units would adopt the name "of Kaniów" in honor of that battle: the 28th, 29th, 30th and 31st Infantry Regiments (of Kaniów Rifleman, Polish: Pułki Strzelców Kaniowskich) and 6th Uhlan Kaniów Regiment (6 Pułk Ułanów Kaniowskich).